vesellov/bitdust.docs.old/storage.md

 The number of suppliers can become one of these values:
 `2`, `4`, `7`, `13`, `18`, `26`, `64`.
 Further you will find a detailed description how the data allocation is done and how the combinations of suppliers are formed.

-The number of clients whom each user can support theoretically is not limited.
-However by having too many of them the possible sessions number can be exceeded – this parameter depends on operation system, which runs the given BitDust node.
-Apart from this by simultaneous upload/download from user machine the network channel which each client receives will be severely restricted – only nodes with very wide data through-put will be able to support a great number of clients.
+The number of customers whom each user can support theoretically is not limited.
+However by supporting too many nodes the possible sessions number can be exceeded – this parameter depends on operation system, which runs the given BitDust node.
+Apart from this by simultaneous upload/download from user machine the network channel which each customer receives will be severely restricted – only nodes with very high bandwidth will be able to support a great number of nodes.